CodeMovie/code-movie-html/Readme.md

 npm install @codemovie/code-movie-html
 ```

-You will almost certainly also want to install [`@codemovie/code-movie`](https://www.npmjs.com/package/@codemovie/code-movie) to turn the frames into an animation and [`@codemovie/code-movie-runtime`](https://www.npmjs.com/package/@codemovie/code-movie-runtime) might also be useful.
+You will also want to install [`@codemovie/code-movie`](https://www.npmjs.com/package/@codemovie/code-movie) to turn the frames into an animation and [`@codemovie/code-movie-runtime`](https://www.npmjs.com/package/@codemovie/code-movie-runtime) might also be useful.
 If you want to work server-side or at compile-time, install [jsdom](https://github.com/jsdom/jsdom) as well.

 ## Function `framesFromDom`